top of page

 You're not alone.

-Auto makers are careful to keep that information close to the vest — as most companies do with product margins.
+Automakers are careful to keep that information close to the vest — as most companies do with product margins.
 However, as a general rule of thumb, manufacturing larger vehicles like trucks and SUVs, as well as large production lines, cost less on average than creating a small collector's line of sports cars or coupes.

-There's a lot of different expenses when it comes to manufacturing a car.
+There are a lot of different expenses when it comes to manufacturing a car.
 Each unique model will have its own production price, and it's impossible to track down the wholesale price of every piece that makes these magnificent machines.

 Fixed Costs vs. Variable Costs

 Fixed costs are expenses like maintaining facilities, finding suppliers, testing prototypes, and employee salaries.
 These costs are the same no matter if you make one unique car or a million of the same model.
-However, with a second generation model, fixed costs are usually lower because much of the technology needed was acquired during the first model's testing process.
+However, with a second-generation model, fixed costs are usually lower because much of the technology needed was acquired during the first model's testing process.

 Variable costs, on the other hand, include the cost of labor, raw materials, and other related things.
 These will change based on how many cars are made.
 The more cars you manufacture, the higher the variable costs will be per model.